Skip to main content

 reupholster1

 If you’ve noticed that a room in your home is looking drab, with tired or threadbare fabric on the furniture, or a piece has been cleaned one too many times, it’s probably time for a furniture reboot.
-You can choose to start over and buy something new, or you can consider upholstery restoration—and sometimes this is a tough decision, since both options can carry significant costs.
+You can choose to start over and buy something new, or you can consider reupholstering—and sometimes this is a tough decision, since both options can carry significant costs.

 So how do you make the decision to reupholster… or not?
 Start by carefully inspecting the piece of furniture in question, or ask an upholsterer to help with this.
 Examine the piece’s frame, and make sure it is made of hardwood.
 Inspect the corner braces to be sure they are strong and intact.
 The underlying construction should be stable; test the piece to make sure that it doesn’t rock while being used.
 A recognizable manufacturer’s name, such as Henredon, Vanguard or Michael Thomas, usually indicates a good quality piece.
 Though if you bought the piece in question many years ago, and it is showing signs of structural wear and tear, it might not be worth updating.